-The outline of the paper is as follows: First the preliminary concepts are introduced and then the new algorithm is described in detail.
+The outline of the paper is as follows.
+First the preliminary concepts are introduced and then the new algorithm is described in detail.
 Before the numerical examples, the computational complexity and some details of our implementation are discussed.
-The numerical examples are divided into three sections: validation against the Schwarz-Christoffel toolbox, simply connected domains, and finally ring domains.
+The numerical examples are divided into three sections: validation against the Schwarz-Christoffel toolbox, the analytic example, simply connected domains, and finally ring domains.

-2. Foundations of the Conjugate Function Method
+2. Foundations of the conjugate function method

-In this section we introduce the required concepts from function theory and present a proof of the theorem laying the foundation for the numerical algorithm.
+In this section we introduce the required concepts from function theory, and present a proof of a fundamental result leading to a numerical algorithm.

-Definition 2.1.
-(Modulus of a Quadrilateral)

-A Jordan domain Ω in \mathbb{C} with marked (positively ordered) points $z_1, z_2, z_3, z_4 \in \partial\Omega$ is called a quadrilateral, and denoted by $Q := (\Omega; z_1, z_2, z_3, z_4)$.
-Then there is a canonical conformal map of the quadrilateral Q onto a rectangle $R_h = (\Omega'; 1+ih, ih, 0, 1)$, with the vertices corresponding, where the quantity h defines the modulus of a quadrilateral Q. We write
+Definition 2.1 (Modulus of a Quadrilateral).
+A Jordan domain $\Omega$ in $\mathbb{C}$ with marked (positively ordered) points $z_1, z_2, z_3, z_4 \in \partial \Omega$ is called a quadrilateral, and is denoted by $Q = (\Omega; z_1, z_2, z_3, z_4)$ .
+Then there is a canonical conformal map of the quadrilateral Q onto a rectangle $R_h = (\Omega'; 1 + ih, ih, 0, 1)$ , with the vertices corresponding, where the quantity h defines the modulus of a quadrilateral Q. We write

-$$\mathcal{M}(Q) = h.$$
+M(Q) = h.